mbutler808/Zool719-covid19/Mar_23/README.md

 We will spend the class running the models and discussing how to apply it to problems of interest in Hawaii.
 Good examples [here](https://kingaa.github.io/pomp/docs.html) on Measles, Simulation-based inference, and model based inference.
 There is an Ebola example as well under Sumulation-based inference.

+Recent paper using POMP to model SARS-Cov-2
+[Kain et al., 2021](./KainChildBeckerMordecai2021.pdf) Chopping the tail: How preventing superspreading can help to maintain COVID-19 control.
+Epidemics 34: 100430 https://doi.org/10.1016/j.epidem.2020.100430

 Language: R
 Libraries: